Waadtss/ArReverseDictionary/README.md

 Each dataset file corresponds to a data split (train/dev/test).
 The datasets include three main components:
--  Arabic dictionary has (58010) entries that were selected from LMF Contemporary Arabic dictionary after revising and editing by our annotation team **(Task1)**.
+-  **Arabic dictionary** has (58010) entries that were selected from LMF Contemporary Arabic dictionary after revising and editing by our annotation team **(Task1)**.
--  Mapped dictionary between Arabic and English words to be used as supervision in the second task available here to download **(Task2)**.
+-  **Mapped dictionary** between Arabic and English words to be used as supervision in the second task available here to download **(Task2)**.
--  English dictionary from SemEval 2022 reverse dictionary task has (63596) entries.
+-  **English dictionary** from SemEval 2022 reverse dictionary task has (63596) entries.

-Dataset files are in the JSON format.
+Dataset files are in JSON format.
 A dataset file contains a list of examples.
 Each example is a JSON dictionary, containing the following keys:
  + "id",
  + "word"
  + "gloss"